Instamatic

 The Instamatic is a series of inexpensive, easy-to-load 126 and 110 cameras made by Kodak beginning in 1963.
 The Instamatic was immensely successful, introducing a generation to low-cost photography and spawning numerous imitators.

 During its heyday, the range was so ubiquitous that the Instamatic name is still frequently used as a generic trademark to refer to any inexpensive point-and-shoot camera.
-It is also frequently used incorrectly to describe Kodak's Kodamatic line of instant-picture cameras.

-The Instamatic name was also used by Kodak on some Super 8-based home-cine cameras.
+Kodak also used the Instamatic name on some Super 8-based home-cine cameras.

 History

+Market research which showed that most consumers would be happier with more automated film loading and exposure settings led Kodak to develop the Instamatic cameras starting in the early 1950s under project Easy Load, later updated to Project 13.
+A. D. Johnson, manager of advertising, is credited with coining the name Instamatic.
+In a 1993 article speculating about the potential details of what would eventually be released as the Advanced Photo System, Herbert Keppler noted that "many snapshooters didn't buy cameras or take pictures because they simply couldn't load rollfilm or 35mm cameras. [...]
+Kodak's Kodapak 126 35mm cartridge, introduced in 1963, solved the problems of film loading, film advance, and rewinding. [...]
+It was a sensational success among snapshooters."

 Early Instamatics

 The lead designer for the Instamatic program was Dean M. Peterson (original design by Alexander Gow), also later known for most of the innovations in the point-and-shoot camera revolution of the 1980s.
 They were the first cameras to use Kodak's new 126 format.
 The easy-load film cartridge made the cameras very inexpensive to produce, as it provided the film backing plate and exposure counter itself and thus saved considerable design complexity and manufacturing cost for the cameras.
-A wide variety of print and slide film was sold by Kodak in the 126 format.
+Kodak sold various print and slide films in the 126 format.

 The first Instamatic to be released was the Instamatic 50, which appeared in the UK in February 1963.
 The first model released in the US was the basic Instamatic 100, approximately one month later, which included a built-in flashgun for single-use AG-1 "peanut" bulbs, a feature lacking in the 50.
-With non-adjustable aperture, focus, and shutter speed (1/90 sec.), it continued in the tradition of Kodak's earlier Brownie cameras, providing a simple snapshot camera anyone could use.
+With non-adjustable aperture, focus, and shutter speed (1/90 sec.), it continued in the tradition of Kodak's earlier Brownie cameras, providing a simple snapshot camera anyone could use, with the added convenience of drop-in loading using "Kodapak" cartridges.
+These were offered initially with one of four preloaded films: Verichrome Pan, Kodachrome-X, Kodacolor-X, and Ektacolor-X.